uktrade/iigb-beta-content/content/home/en_US.md

 title: Invest in GREAT Britain & Northern Ireland
 ---

-The best place for setup guidance and current UK investment opportunities.
+Get help with setting up your business in the UK and see current investment opportunities.